sandjaie/packer-ansible-ami/README.md

 Add the packages need to be installed under ansible roles and add the roles in site.yml and under `role_paths` in template.json

-How to deploy the created image?

-`make terraform

 Note: